 The max current value from the external power source is 2A, which is way below the max current value of 32A for MOSFET at room temperature.
 In my code, when the environment temperature is above the setting temperature, I set the motor speed to be 255, which allows the fan to run in a desirable speed and also limit the current.

-Because the project is going to be a workable product, I was actively considering its form while sketching the ideas in my mind.
-The purpose of this product is not only providing audiences current temperature/humidity information, but also being a cute installation design and a home decoration with a fan that can be toggled/played with.
+Because the project is going to be a workable product, I was considering its form while sketching the ideas in my mind.
+The purpose of this product is not only providing audiences current temperature/humidity information, but also being a mini installation design and a home decoration that can be toggled/played with.

 Thinking how to realize what I have sketched, I decided to use cardboard to enclose the circuit because it is easier to make any adjustments later if there would be anything wrong.